 Short message service (SMS) was introduced in the 1990s as a simple way to send text messages between mobile phones.
 It became the standard for mobile communication, offering reliability and global reach.
 However, SMS was limited to basic text, with no support for images, videos, or multimedia content.
 Later, Multimedia Messaging Service (MMS) was introduced, allowing the sending of multimedia files, but it struggled with inconsistencies across networks and devices, making it less dependable.

-RCS messaging was a natural evolution to address these limitations.
+RCS messaging was a natural evolution to keep up with current customer expectations.

 First proposed in 2007, RCS messages aimed to merge the best of SMS and MMS while providing a much more advanced experience.
 It took years for mobile networks and device manufacturers to fully embrace Rich Communication Services (RCS), and while it hasn’t yet matched the global reach of SMS, the growing demand for more robust communication tools and Apple’s recent commitment to support it are driving its steady adoption.
 By enhancing SMS with rich content and real-time features, RCS turns the traditional SMS into a more powerful, versatile tool for businesses and consumers alike.